 |Not as quiet in operation as condenser dryers||Can damage garments overtime|

 Heat pump vs condenser dryer: which is cheapest?

-Heat pump dryers cost between $200 and $500 more to buy upfront than condenser models, but this will easily be offset by energy savings in the long term, as this is the most energy-efficient design of the two.
-Here’s a quick price comparison for a 7kg heat pump vs condenser dryer from brands found on Appliances Online.
+Heat pump dryers are more expensive ─ costing between $500 and $700 more to buy upfront than condenser models, but this will easily be offset by energy savings in the long term, as the most energy-efficient design of the two.
+Here’s a quick price comparison for a 7kg heat pump vs a condenser dryer from brands found on Appliances Online.

 Heat pump dryer prices

 |Beko 7kg Heat Pump Dryer (BDP710W): $1,249*||Altus 7kg Condenser Dryer (ADC70): $599*|